 December holidays are hectic for everyone, and they’re even more so for college students.
 They’re coming home after a stressful time of completing papers, projects and final exams.
 Most likely, they’re feeling exhausted and are looking forward to sleeping in the comfort of their own bed.
 Let them sleep as much as they want, especially the first few days.
 They need time to recover from late nights of studying and residence-hall life, and to re-acclimate to being home.

-Even though students are happy to be home and spend time with their family, they don't want to feel you need to be with them every minute of the day.
-Understand that they want be in control of their own free time ― to chill, see friends, stay out late and binge on Netflix.
+Even though students are happy to be home and want to spend time with their family, they don't need you to be with them every minute of the day.
+Understand that they want be in control of their own free time ― to relax, see friends, stay out late, play on their cellphone and binge on Netflix.
 It’s important to give them the wiggle room they need.
 Show your patience and trust by not making huge demands of their time.

 It’s reasonable for parents to expect their student to help out with holiday preparations, do their own laundry or keep their bedroom in order.
 But don’t expect them to automatically assume the same chores and responsibilities they had while living at home, such as housework, running errands, preparing meals or looking after younger siblings.
 Allow your student’s own plans and priorities to outweigh those former responsibilities.
 And if you’re really counting on their help, make it a request, not a demand.

 In the long run, doing the things your student enjoys the most creates the times that mean the most to them.
-Sharing a favorite meal, splurging on a special dessert, attending family events and inviting friends to the house they haven’t seen in while are examples of what makes a real difference.
+Sharing a favorite meal, splurging on a special dessert, attending family events and allowing them to invite friends they haven't seen in a while to the house are examples of what makes a real difference.

 No matter how great a time the holidays offer, students will be eager to head back to campus, their college routine and friends.
 And that’s a good thing!
 It shows that they’re making the most of their college experience.
 Send them on their way with your love, trust and support.